 Nicaragua Overnight Tour from Guanacaste is an excellent option for people who want to discover a different culture, gastronomy, and architecture, Nicaragua is a beautiful country full of colors and amazing volcanoes, besides its colonial towns, the oldest in Latin America.
 This is the perfect way to discover Nicaragua in just one day!

 Nicaragua Overnight Tour from Guanacaste departs from Playas del Coco, Ocotal Beach, Panama & Hermosa Beaches, Riu Hotels, Andaz Papagayo & Four Seasons, Tamarindo, Flamingo, Conchal, Playa Potrero, Hacienda Pinilla, Playa Grande & Dreams Las Mareas.

 Nicaragua Overnight Tour continues to the majestic crater of Masaya volcano, this volcano is fully active and gases emanating from the crater to form an impressive cloud in the sky and when it is clear you can see the lava on the crater.
 Later you will visit the city of Masaya, where we expect a hearty typical lunch and then visit the handy-craft market in the city, here you can find excellent prices and quality on souvenirs, hammocks, leather shoes, belts, purses and many other things.

-Later the Nicaragua Overnight Tour continued towards the colonial city of Granada there you will visit the church of La Merced and you can climb the tower where you will have a panoramic view of the city.
+Later the Nicaragua Overnight Tour continued towards the colonial city of Granada where you will visit the church of La Merced and you can climb the tower where you will have a panoramic view of the city.
 We make a little walk through the city center where you can see the different colonial style buildings as the cathedral, counsel, and others.

 Day 02: On the second day you will enjoy a horse carriage tour which takes you to the most important buildings, cigar factory, the old train station and the fortress and visits the local market or discover many other amazing colonial buildings and colorful houses.

 Nicaragua Overnight Tour

-$375 per person / Hotel in Double Room
+Regular Tour: $275 per person / Hotel in Double Room / Min.
+2 people.

-$275 per person / Basic Hotel in Double Room
+Private Tour: $375 per person / Hotel in Double Room / Min.
+4 people.

 Regular Tour Includes: